For exclusive access to all our stories, including sequences, teacher tips, video classes, and more, join Outside+ today.

-Your early morning thoughts and actions are incredibly important, because they set the tone for your entire day.
-Going immediately into an intention practice before you do anything else is like setting your internal GPS.
+Your early morning thoughts and actions are incredibly important as they set the tone for your entire day.
+Going immediately into an intentional yoga practice before you do anything else is like setting your internal GPS.
 It sets you up to navigate your life with greater grace and ease, regardless of what unexpected twists and turns arise.

 Vajrasana (Thunderbolt Pose)